LackOfMorals/lackofmorals.github.io/_posts/2025-05-16-graphql-jwks-part-1.md

 From the response, copy the value for access_token

-Lets run a simple graphql query with that uses the token
+Lets run a simple graphql query with the token

 ```Bash
 curl --location 'GRAPHQL_API_URI' \